User Instructions for the GBA Plus Departmental Summary

 For the majority of budget proposals, defining the target population will be straightforward; however, for proposals that have broader objectives (i.e. environment, research, etc.) as part of their design, there may be overlap across these categories.
 Here are some examples of how the target population was defined for some of the more complex measures from previous Budgets and Economic and Fiscal Updates:

 A proposal can affect people in a number of different ways, not all of which may be immediately obvious.
-It is important to consider all angles of how the proposal may affect people.
-This analysis should be linked to the quality of life domains identified in the proposal template for a given proposal.
+This analysis should cover/address the relevant quality of life domains identified in the proposal template for a given proposal.
 (The GBA Plus corresponds with the “fairness and inclusion” angle of the framework, which focusses on distributional impacts.)

 A. Direct Benefits

 This section seeks to collect information on the gender and demographic characteristics of the recipient group over the short- and medium-term (five years).
-This group may align with the target client group or it may have different characteristics.
+Depending on the nuances of the proposal, this group may align with the target client group or it may have different characteristics.
+For example, wealthier Canadians may derive greater benefits from certain programs despite the fact that they are not deliberately targeted at them.

 Notable demographic characteristics